MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Create a subscriber.
-Any user can create a subscriber of their own,                 admins can create subscribers for other users.
+Destroy a subscriber.
+Users can destroy their own subscriber, admins can destroy any.

 ## Create a subscriber